 The job of the speakers is more than likely the easiest to understand, being as they simply send forth the sound from the stereo setup once it has been processed by the other seemingly more complex elements.

 Record Player Speeds

-Of the three main speeds and vinyl record types of how to use a record player, 78 rpm is certainly the least popular and fashionable these days, with the amount of records produced to be played back at this speed being as good as none.
-The main reason for this speed existing in the first place was the precedent set by Emile Berliner, the inventor of the gramophone and market leader when records were popular, who believed this to the optimum speed to play a record for sound quality.
-However, a faster speed means less space to store music, so this form was soon phased out in favour of 45 rpm and 33 1 / 3 rpm speeds.
+Of the three main speeds and vinyl record types of how to use a record player, 78 rpm is certainly the least popular and fashionable these days, with the number of records produced to be played back at this speed being as good as none.
+The main reason for this speed existing in the first place was the precedent set by Emile Berliner, the inventor of the gramophone and market leader when records were popular, who believed this to be the optimum speed to play a record for sound quality.
+However, a faster speed means less space to store music, so this form was soon phased out in favor of 45 rpm and 33 1 / 3 rpm speeds.

-And so comes the advent of 45 rpm records in the 1950s, which were manufactured to compete with Columbia’s already immensely popular 33 1/3 rpm format.
-The 33 1/ 3 album didn’t become a medium that was taken seriously until the 1960s – other than in the collation a selection of unrelated singles – so the 7 inch single soon became the currency for the exchange of popular music, able to contain in a smaller format the content from an upcoming release without sacrificing too much of the audio fidelity that a 78 rpm record can offer.
+And so came the advent of 45 rpm records in the 1950s, which were manufactured to compete with Columbia’s already immensely popular 33 1/3 rpm format.
+The 33 1/ 3 album didn’t become a medium that was taken seriously until the 1960s – other than in the collation a selection of unrelated singles – so the 7-inch single soon became the currency for the exchange of popular music, able to contain in a smaller format the content from an upcoming release without sacrificing too much of the audio fidelity that a 78 rpm record can offer.

 How to Use a Record Player: Step by Step

 Now that we have laid the groundwork and helped to flesh out our central question today, we can finally begin to look properly at how to use a record player.
 Despite being a relatively simple process, we will be taking this step by step so that anyone who prefers to take things a little slow will not miss anything along the way.